- Dr Peter Gregory, chair

 - Declarations of Gifts and Hospitality

-- Declarations of Interests – GP partners or directors
+- Register of interests – GP partners or director